jhpce-jhu/jhpce_mkdocs/docs/joinus/intro.md

 Sessions, during which their account will be set up on the cluster.
 The Orientation is typically held every other Wednesday afternoon, and lasts for about 2 hours.
 Prior to attending the orientation, you should review the
-<A HREF="/jhpce_docs/orient/orientation-overview/">What to do before attenting the orientation session</A> page.
+<A HREF="/jhpce_docs/orient/orientation-overview/">What to do before attending the orientation session</A> page.
 The slides for the orientation can be found <A HREF="/jhpce_docs/orient/images/latest-orient.pdf">Here</A>